Skip to Main Content

 • Google Scholar

-Finding Government Information - the jurisdiction is critical here - we divide our resources up by Local for Orange County and its municipalities; California, US Federal (all branches of government and its agencies) and International for foreign countries, regions, and NGOs.
+The jurisdiction is critical here - we divide our resources up by Local for Orange County and its municipalities; California, US Federal (all branches of government and its agencies) and International for foreign countries, regions, and NGOs.
 Increasingly the current and most recent information is available in online or digital formats.
 Consult UCLS and the Research/Subject Guides for starters and additional direction.

-Finding Primary Resources - there are many specific databases that contain primary resource content that may range from manuscripts, photographs, interviews, images, etc. many secondary sources will cite primary resources that are available to you.
+There are many specific databases that contain primary resource content that may range from manuscripts, photographs, interviews, images, etc. many secondary sources will cite primary resources that are available to you.
 Consult with a reference librarian for specific direction.

-Conducting Literature Reviews - there are different methods on how to conduct a literature review - some are influenced by subject or discipline, and some by the resources themselves and the publishing traditions already in place.
+There are different methods on how to conduct a literature review - some are influenced by subject or discipline, and some by the resources themselves and the publishing traditions already in place.
 There are ways to qualify your search in order to obtain Review Articles in many databases.
 There is also a database that contains Annual Reviews - invited papers to summarize the research and knowledge that has been compiled on a certain topic.

-• Annual Reviews - there are many different thematic titles and each year has a different set of topical papers - recommend the Annual Review of Social Sciences, Annual Review of Psychology, etc
+• Annual Reviews - there are many different thematic titles and each year has a different set of topical papers - recommend the Annual Review of Social Sciences, Annual Review of Psychology, etc.

 Other Library Resources